-In accordance with Principles 2 and 3, SYSC 5, and in order to mitigate elements of its conduct risk profile, the Firm commits to ensure:
+In accordance with Principles 2 and 3, SYSC 5, of the FCA Handbook and in order to mitigate elements of its conduct risk profile, the Firm commits to ensure:

-- Its staff and individuals within its ARs are competent. - Its staff and individuals within its ARs remain competent for the work they do. - Its staff and individuals within its ARs are appropriately supervised. - The competence of its staff and individuals within its ARs is regularly reviewed. - The level of competence is appropriate to the nature of the business being conducted.
+- The Firm's staff and individuals within its ARs are competent. - The Firm's staff and individuals within its ARs remain competent for the work they do. - The Firm's staff and individuals within its ARs are appropriately supervised. - The competence of its staff and individuals within its ARs is regularly reviewed. - The level of competence is appropriate to the nature of the business being conducted.